veridonia/whitepaper/Whitepaper.md

 Participants evaluating content are randomly selected, ensuring fairness, diversity, and resistance to manipulation.

 **2. Consensus (Majority-Based Decision-Making)**
-Content decisions rely on majority voting at multiple stages, fostering community alignment and collective agreement.
+Content decisions rely on majority voting, fostering community alignment and collective agreement.

 **3. ELO-Based Rating System**
-A dynamic rating system based on ELO ratings rewards accurate decision-making, ensuring meritocracy and thoughtful engagement.
+A dynamic rating system based on ELO rewards sound judgement and consistent alignment with community standards, supporting meritocratic participation and thoughtful engagement.

 **4. Multi-Stage Voting Process**
 A structured, tiered voting mechanism balances efficiency with quality, using progressively qualified groups of community members to evaluate content.